Quickstart

 The

-environment variable is optional for API key authentication, CDF project can be inferred from API key if skipped.
+TRANSFORMATIONS_API_KEYenvironment variable must be set to a valid API key for a service account which has access to Transformations.TRANSFORMATIONS_PROJECTenvironment variable is optional for API key authentication, CDF project can be inferred from API key if skipped.

 Authenticate with OIDC credentials